Daniel-Bullock/ICS-Date-Conversion/README.md

 1. Download files to computer and unzip
-2. Run iscShifter.py
+2. Run iscShifter.py in preffered IDE or other method
-3. Input the input calendar in format 'input_calendar.ics'
+3. Input the input calendar in format 'input_calendar.ics' to console
-4. Input year, month, and date
+4. Input year, month, and date to console
 5. Output will be in unzipped folder.